ehrpg/qstar/docs/crisis.md

 ##### Take Aim

 Line up your shot.
-Can be used up to 2 times.
+Can only be used if you don't use any movement action.

 [AP][]
 :   2, or as indicated by the weapon.

 Effect
-:   Per Take Aim action you gain a +1 bonus to ranged attacks.
+:   Per Take Aim action you gain a `+1` bonus to ranged attacks.

 ##### Use Item